Enode Developers

 Download

 In these cases, your user will be presented with another state of the devices found view.
 Link UI will guide your users through each step in detail: from what they need to prepare, to connecting to the vehicle via Bluetooth, and any additional steps performed via the vehicle infotainment system or first-party app.
-They enter this flow by tapping Set up on each device in need of this extra verification step.
+They enter this flow by tapping Continue.

 Copy linkStep 6: Success